 No hurricane preparation at our house would be complete without some munchies to pass the time of day.
 Here are the Hurricane Irma munchies that hopefully will not be eaten!

-So there you have it – the contents of my freezer that are standing by for ready to eat meals!
-As an added bonus, I’ve included my favorite cookie and hurricane snacks should we be unfortunate enough to have a visit from Hurricane Michael.
-If we are significantly impacted by Hurricane Michael, I’ll post some pictures.
+So there you have it – the contents of my freezer standing by for ready-to-eat meals!
+As a bonus, I’ve included my favorite cookie and hurricane snacks should we be unfortunate enough to have a visit from the soon-to-be Hurricane Ian.
+If Hurricane Ian significantly impacts us, I’ll post some pictures.

-I sincerely hope that everyone who is in the path of this monster hurricane remains safe.
+I sincerely hope that everyone in this monster hurricane’s path remains safe.

 Leave a Reply